RobertsMattL/BlueChat/README.md

 # BlueChat

 BlueChat is an Android peer-to-peer chat application that transmits end-to-end encrypted messages over **Bluetooth Low Energy (BLE) advertising packets** — no cellular, no Wi-Fi, no internet, no central server, no account, no phone number.
-Two devices running BlueChat with the same shared passphrase can exchange messages as long as they are within BLE range of one another (roughly 10–100 meters depending on hardware and environment).
+Two devices running BlueChat with the same shared passphrase can exchange messages as long as they are within BLE range of one another.

 ---